engrit-illinois/GpUpdate-Computer/README.md

 Optional integer.
 The maximum number of machines to connect to and process simultenaously (asynchronously).
 Default is `50`.

+### -Synchronous
+Optional switch.
+Run gpupdates on computers sequentially instead of asynchronously.
+For use with PowerShell 5.1.

 ### -FullOutput
 Optional switch.